besley/Slickflow/README.md

  **2).
 Split/Merge**
    support and/or gateway such as **and/or split**, **and/or join**, together with  condition variables on the transition
  **3).
 Sub-process**
-    in the main process, a sub process node can start a new process life cycle.
+    in the main process, a subprocess node can start a new process life cycle.
  **4).
 Multi-instance**
-   muptile performers processing a task together by multiple task instances.
-All performer both compete their task, then the process can be continued on.
-There are **sequence** and **parallel** pattern, and the **percentage** or **count** parameters can be set on it to ensue when can go to next step.
+   multiple performers processing a task together by multiple task instances.
+All performers both compete for their task, then the process can be continued on.
+There are **sequence** and **parallel** pattern, and the **percentage** or **count** parameters can be set on it to ensue when can go to the next step.
     ![Muliple Instance Pattern](http://www.slickflow.com/content/img/wfpattern-mi-en.png)
  **5).
 Event interoperation**
    process instance and activity instance event delegation service, such as process/activity start, execute and complete.
  **6).
 Timer**
    integrated with **HangFire** library, and with **CRON** expression supported
  **7).
 Email**
-   todo or overdue taks email notification
+   todo or overdue tasks email notification
  **8).
 Withdraw**
 	withdraw the task after just sent out to next step users.
  **9).
 Sendback**
-    send back to previous step user, becuase some exceptions.
+    send back to the previous step user, because of some exceptions.
  **10).
 Resend**
-    combined after sendback and re-send the task to origianl sendback users.
+    combined after sendback and re-send the task to original sendback users.
  **11).
 Reverse**
-    reverse the process instance alive when completed them.
+    reverse the process instance alive when completed.
  **12).
 Jump**
-    jump the process over by serveral steps forward or backward.
+    jump the process over by several steps forward or backward.

 **6. Process Version**
-     the process has version property to upgrade a new definition due to business process changed.
+     the process has version property to upgrade a new definition due to the business process changed.
 **7. XML Cache**
-     the runtime instance use cache to keep xml process diagram by an expired duration.
+     the runtime instance use cache to keep the XML process diagram by an expired duration.
 **8. Sequence Process Code Style**
  **0).
 Model**